About the Department

 The mission of the Venango County Regional Planning Commission (VCRPC) is to support and advise all municipalities, other partners, and organizations to aid in growth, development and land use in accordance with the comprehensive plan.

 Technical assistance is provided to county and local agencies on numerous matters including planning, zoning, subdivision, and development.
-The Commission administers the county Subdivision and Land Development Ordinance, which requires that plans for subdividing land or engaging in major land development be reviewed and approved by the Commission.
-The Planning Commission maintains a library of publications and data used by the Commission in carrying out its responsibilities; and it is made available for use by other agencies and individuals.
+The VCRPC administers the county Subdivision and Land Development Ordinance, which requires that plans for subdividing land or engaging in major land development be reviewed and approved by the VCRPC.
+The VCRPC maintains a library of publications and data used by the VCRPC in carrying out its responsibilities; and it is made available for use by other agencies and individuals.

 Each municipality in Venango County is invited to be a member of the Venango County Regional Planning Commission.
 Membership will not only assist municipalities in the day to day functions related to subdivision, land development, and grant applications, but will also provide long term benefits in terms of obtaining grants, providing realistic opportunities for economic development and working with communities to protect their built and natural environments.